jtackaberry/rtk/doc/intro.md

 [js_ReaScriptAPI](https://forum.cockos.com/showthread.php?t=212174) extensions are
 recommended but not required.  rtk will work with either or both, and when present much more functionality is available.
-The APIs are appropriately documented when an extension is required, and it's up to you as a script author to use or avoid these APIs, and if necessary pass along the extension requirement(s) to your users.
+The APIs are appropriately documented when an extension is required, and it's up to you as a script author to pass along the extension requirement(s) to your users should you use any APIs that depend upon them.

 ## Hello World

-Here's a simple example to give you a flavor of what rtk looks like:
+Here's a simple example to give you a flavor of what coding with rtk looks like:

 ```lua
 -- Set package path to find rtk installed via ReaPack